Sirius-AI-dev/unirender/README.md

 ### Component

 A JavaScript component of the corresponding framework (VUE / React / etc):
-*   Saved in UMD format, with all necessary dependencies.
+*   Saved in [.umd](https://github.com/umdjs/umd) format, with all necessary dependencies.
 *   Accessible via a public URL.
 *   Reactive: display automatically changes when any properties change.
-*   Component styling rules are described in the "Component Structure" section (Note: "Component Structure" section details are not provided in this document).
+*   Component wrapping rules are described in the "[Component Wrapper](#component-wrapper)" section

 ### Element